mtptisid/Face_detection_with_OpenCV/README.md

-# Flask Face Recognition App
+# Flask Face and eye Detection App

 This is a Flask web application that streams video from a webcam and detects faces and eyes in real-time using OpenCV.
 Users can capture and save images from the video feed, and the saved images are displayed in a gallery with the option to delete them.